 Founder & President

 Jim Butterworth brings his extensive track record of business formation, leadership and growth to Naked Edge Films.
 As a businessperson and filmmaker himself, Jim plays a hands-on role in the strategic development and execution of every NEF film.
-He has served as executive producer for films including “The Revisionaries” (Special Jury Prize at Tribeca 2012, Hot Docs 2012), “Donor Unknown” (broadcast worldwide, and Audience Award winner at Tribeca and Silverdocs), “War Don Don” (broadcast on HBO, Special Jury Prize at SXSW, and nominated for two Emmy Awards), “GONE” (premiere at Tribeca, and broadcast on Discovery ID), “Cape Spin: An American Power Struggle” (IDFA 2011), and “The Disappearance of McKinley Nolan” (Silverdocs).
-His forthcoming films include “Silenced,” “Petey & Ginger,” “The Life and Mind of Mark DeFriest,” and “States.”
-Other NEF films include “Saving Face” (Oscar winner for Best Documentary Short) and “Code of the West” (SXSW 2012).
+He has served as executive producer for films including “The Revisionaries” (duPont Silver Baton 2014, Special Jury Prize at Tribeca 2012, Hot Docs 2012, broadcast on PBS), “Donor Unknown” (broadcast worldwide, Audience Award winner at Tribeca and Silverdocs), “War Don Don” (broadcast on HBO, Special Jury Prize at SXSW, nominated for two Emmy Awards), “GONE” (premiere at Tribeca, broadcast on Discovery ID), “Cape Spin: An American Power Struggle” (IDFA 2011), and “The Disappearance of McKinley Nolan” (Silverdocs).
+His forthcoming films include “In Country,” “Silenced,” “The Life and Mind of Mark DeFriest,” and “Man of the Monkey.”
+Other NEF films include “Saving Face” (Oscar winner for Best Documentary Short, HBO) and “Code of the West” (SXSW 2012).

 Jim also is the president and founder of Two-Way Media, which holds his 15 issued U.S. and foreign patents in streaming media.
 Jim was one of the pioneers in the streaming of audio and video over the Internet, having founded Netcast Communications Corp. in 1995.
 Netcast was a groundbreaking service that featured continuous 24×7 channels of music, news, sports, talk and other interactive audio programming.